• Skip to primary navigation

 Ingredients

-• 8 ounce penne ((2 cups) uncooked)
+• 8 ounces penne (2 cups, uncooked)

-• 2 tablespoon olive oil
+• 2 tablespoons olive oil

-• 1 pound chicken breast ((2 chicken breasts) boneless and skinless, cut into small pieces)
+• 1 pound chicken breast (2 chicken breasts, boneless and skinless, cut into small pieces)

-• 2 tablespoon cajun seasoning
+• 2 tablespoons cajun seasoning (or to taste)

 • ¼ teaspoon salt (or to taste)